JemmaD/oss2019/content/faq/I'd-like-to-join-the-summit.md

 Please go to the venue reception desk, if they can’t help you, they will direct you to a member of the summit team.

 Send email message
-If you would like to email before or during the event please contact info@opensecsummit.org.
+If you would like to email before or during the event, please contact info@opensecsummit.org.